Masaaki Ueki

 At the 9th and 10th JKA All Japan Karate Championships held in 1966 and 1967, Ochi was crowned Grand Champion.
 He defeated Ueki in the 1966 kata final.
 The following year both men reached the final again.
 This time Ueki was victorious.

-In 1968, at the 11th JKA All Japan Karate Championships, Ueki gave a dominant displayed to become Grand Champion for the second time.
+In 1968, at the 11th JKA All Japan Karate Championships, Ueki gave a dominant display to become Grand Champion for the second time.
 He defeated Yoshimasa Takahashi in the kata final.
-In the kumite final he defeated rival, Ochi.
+In the kumite final he defeated his rival, Ochi.

 In 1974 and 1975 Ueki won two further All Japan kata titles.
 At the 17th JKA All Japan Karate Championships, he defeated Yoshiharu Osaka in the kata final.
 The following year both men met in the final again.
 Ueki was victorious again.